 The daily averages for the whole year are calculated for the natural flow, and a factor is calculated to resize the natural flow value each day to the flow dictated by the requirement curve in Figure 4.17.
 The natural flow for the entire modelling period is then adjusted with these factors.
 This gives a flow time series that varies as specified by the requirement curve but allows for variations from year to year.
 In this way, there is less flow in a dry year than in a wet year.
-The requirements in years where there is little water.
+The requirement therefore follows the hydrology, and the system is not forced to fulfil high flow requirements in years where there is little water.
 The values are adjusted to have the same mean as WRD1.
 This time series is then used as the requirement for inflow to the lake.